Noelle Vial

-Noelle Vial (December 25, 1959 – January 20, 2003) was an Irish poet from County Donegal, Ireland.
+Noelle Vial (December 25, 1959 – January 19, 2003) was an Irish poet from County Donegal, Ireland.
 She was the recipient of the Hennessy Literary Award for best emerging poet in 1994.
 Her debut poetry collection, Promiscuous Winds, was published in 1995.

 Early life

 Noelle Sharkey was born on 25 December 1959 in Killybegs, County Donegal, Ireland.
-Her parents were Paddy and Peggy Sharkey.

-While in school, Sharkey was the recipient of a Pushkin prize for poetry.
+Noelle was the recipient of a Pushkin prize for poetry in 1996.
 The Pushkin Prizes were established in 1987 by Sacha Hamilton, Duchess of Abercorn, to commemorate the 150th anniversary of the death of her ancestor, Alexander Pushkin.
 The poetry prize was awarded annually to school aged children.

 Career

 Vial wrote poetry and taught creative writing at St Catherine's Vocational School.
 She was a founding member of the Killybegs writers group.
 Her first poetry collection, Promiscuous Winds was published in the United States in 1995 by Story Line Press.

 Vial was the recipient of the Hennessy Literary Award for best emerging poet in 1994.

 Vial died at her home on 19 January 2003.
 A number of poems were found among her papers after her death; Vial had been under contract for a new collection of poetry to be published in the U.S. Fourteen years later, the book of poems, The Ungrateful Princess, edited by writer, Liam McGinley, and Vial's son, Derek Vial, was published in 2017.